ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 While skewness is a measure of the relative size of the two tails of a distribution, it is positive or negative depending on which tail is larger, kurtosis is a measure of the size of two tails together relative to the distribution.

+---

-There are **power transformations** that variables in a dataset need to undergo if they follow right-skewed or left-skewed distributions.
+There are **power transformations** that variables in a dataset usually undergo if they follow right-skewed or left-skewed distributions.
 Power transforms refer to a class of techniques utilizing a power function (logarithm or exponent) to make the probability distribution of the variable Gaussian (normal).
+Such transformations helps stabilize the variance in the dataset.

 The [Box-Cox transformation](https://feature-engine.trainindata.com/en/latest/user_guide/transformation/index.html) is a generalization of the power transformations family.
 They find a parameter 'lambda' that best transforms the variable, for example lambda = -1 is a reciprocal transform, lambda = 0 is a log transform, lambda = 0.5 is a square root transform.

 <img width="225" height="41" alt="bc" src="https://github.com/user-attachments/assets/e5f64f82-e372-4410-a45d-2e038912351c" />

+---

 A simple measure of **data dispersion** is its range.
 However, **variance** and standard deviation best serve the purpose.